 8. Customer's Responsibilities

-Before contacting Certain for Product Support Services, Professional Support Customers agree to make their best effort to find an answer using self-service options.
+Before contacting Certain for Product Support Services, Professional Support Customers agree to make their best effort to find an answer using self-service options, including online help files, self-playing tutorials, knowledge base, and user guides.

 9. Maintenance Services